 Is being in an area that's growing quickly a good thing or a bad thing?

 But today we're going to put opinions aside and just look at the cold hard facts -- over the past five years, which cities in Colorado have the grown the fastest.

 After getting knee deep in the Census's American Community Survey, we emerged with this set of cities in the Centennial State that have people climbing over each other to get in.

-If you're surprised–and you're wondering why these places are kind of a big deal–keep reading.
-We'll tell you what makes each of these 10 places in Colorado are growing like weeds–but first, a bit about our methodology.
+If you're surprised--and you're wondering why these places are kind of a big deal--keep reading.
+We'll tell you what makes each of these 10 places in Colorado are growing like weeds.

-How We Measured The Fastest Growing Cities In Centennial State
+How We Measured The Fastest Growing Cities In the Centennial State for 2020

 - Population in 2010